Come On In, Warm Up, Browse & Enjoy

 Wreaths & Greens

-We display our decorative wreaths and greens just outside the Christmas Barn, to keep them fresh.
-The variety of sizes and designs is always changing.
-Pick out something you like for your front door – or to give to a friend!
+We display our decorative wreaths on the rack just outside the Christmas Barn, to keep them fresh.
+Pick out a size you like for your front door – or to give to a friend!
+And – if you want to make some decorations at home, our crew in the Welcome Area usually has a pile of fresh branches trimmed from the trees.
+Just ask, and they’ll give you what you need – no charge!

 Just for Fun…